Departmental Award: Sustained Excellence in Teaching

 - Contribution as a suitable role model.

 Nominations can be made by any faculty or staff member of the DFCM, including self- nomination.
-The nominations will be considered by the DFCM Award of Excellence Selection Committee and the names and titles of the committee members can be found on the DFCM website.
+The nominations will be considered by the DFCM Central Awards Committee.
 The nominator is responsible for the collection and submission of the award nomination package and informing the nominee of their nomination.

 Nominations for a DFCM Award of Excellence must include the following: